uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/lapack/potrf_batch.rst

 .. container:: section

   .. rubric:: Output Parameters

 a
 	Cholesky factors :math:`U_i` or :math:`L_i`, as specified by ``uplo``.

 .. container:: section

   .. rubric:: Return Values

 Output event to wait on to ensure computation is complete.

+**Parent topic:** :ref:`onemkl_lapack-like-extensions-routines`